 Of the four broad areas of SEN in the Code of Practice, the area of Social, Emotional and Mental Health is particularly challenging.
 It’s the only area that doesn’t break down into clear ‘primary categories of SEN need’.

 The social and emotional category is a diverse and complex area.
 In addition to those pupils who have already been identified as having SEMH needs, there will be other children at any school who have mental health needs but don’t appear on the SEN support list.
+I went into a serious depression and mental health problems, my doctor prescribed Xanax (Alprazolam) under the condition that I’ll see a psychiatrist, but I never went to any shrink because I found relief in this pill.

 This means it can be unhelpful and misleading if we speak about these children with SEMH in a language that generalises their needs.